 - The evaluation committee is not responsible for evaluating players.
 Their duties are to ensure the process is clearly laid out for the evaluation chairs, to ensure the evaluation chairs have followed the process and to review the results to ensure they are consistent with WWHA evaluation guidelines.
 After the evaluation process, they are also responsible for reviewing specific cases upon written appeal and to collect suggestions from all stakeholders and recommend changes to the framework for next years evaluations.

-Evaluators Roles and Responsibilities
+Evaluators Roles And Responsibilities

 Whitemud West Hockey Association relies on paid evaluators.
-These individuals are professionals with a great deal of experience and will evaluate the player based on criteria determined and laid out by the VP of Evaluations.
+These individuals are professionals with a great deal of professional experience and will evaluate the player based on criteria determined and laid out by the VP of Evaluations.

 - Review the evaluation criteria prior to the process to ensure that all evaluators are evaluating the same skill with the same intent